Studio Policies & Guidelines

 Students agree to do their best to arrive to each lesson punctually and with their assignment books/binders and music.
 To make good progress, practice is necessary (See more in the sections on practice recommendations and “What to Expect from a Music Lesson”).
 We want you to completely understand every assignment; please read your assignment before each practice session, and always feel free to ask questions (including calls or emails during the week if something is tripping you up!).
 Parents may also sit in on any lessons they like (though they are not required to do so).

 Piano Students must have at least a full-size (88 weighted keys) digital or acoustic piano available for regular practice.
-You can start lessons without one, but you can’t continue for long without something suitable on which to practice.
+You can start lessons without one (to see if it will be a good fit), but you can’t continue for long without something suitable on which to practice.
 Please feel free to email for guidance in this area.

 Scheduling & Tuition